salterm/PicrossDetective/README.md

 - - -

 Picross Detective is a tool to solve Picross (Nonograms, Griddlers, Hanjie, etc.) puzzles.
+Given the puzzle's dimensions and the clues for each row and column, Picross Detective will try to find solutions to the puzzle.
+Currently, Picross Detective accepts input through a console, and can read/write puzzles to disk.

 ## To Build
 Picross Detective requires that Java 1.8 be installed on your Unix device.